signalapp/libsignal/CODING_GUIDELINES.md

     These are automatically detected on x86_64, but will require an opt-in for aarch64 until we can update to `aes 0.9` or newer (not out yet at the time of this writing).
 All our app library build scripts set this themselves, but doing a manual `cargo build --release` will not.

+- Our bridging logic uses code generation tools for the app-language interface files (C header for Swift, wrapper APIs for Java/Kotlin and TypeScript).
+These tools, or the macros used with them, depend on how types are written in `#[bridge_fn]` and other bridged APIs.
+Therefore, **use qualified names for non-std, non-libsignal types** in bridged signatures, so that they can be matched specifically and without ambiguity.

+    (There is one exception: `uuid::Uuid` has been `Uuid` for a long time, and is sufficiently unique to justify leaving it that way.)

 ## Async